-The consensus statements and flowchart developed in this study cover a range of issues that have not previously been discussed in radiation protection documentation for diagnostic nuclear medicine procedures.
+The consensus statements and flowchart developed in this study cover a range of issues which have not previously been discussed in radiation protection documentation for diagnostic nuclear medicine procedures.
 They provide a clear and consistent approach for nuclear medicine personnel to follow when questioning patients about their pregnancy status.
-The statements recommend the use of verbal questioning with documentation via the patient signature, define the age range to question, provide strategies for teenagers and other potentially difficult groups, and provide advice on the use of pregnancy testing.
+The statements recommend the use of verbal questioning with documentation via the patient signature, define the age range to question, provide strategies for teenagers and other potentially difficult groups, and provide advice regarding the use of pregnancy testing.

-In future research, the results from this study will be used as a framework for the creation of best-practice guidelines for pregnancy screening before diagnostic nuclear medicine procedures.
-Implementation of the guidelines into clinical practice will provide advice and a consistent approach for questioning patients, thus helping nuclear medicine personnel to confidently and accurately determine pregnancy status and reduce the possibility of inadvertent fetal irradiation.
+In future research the results from this study will be used as a framework for the creation of "best practice" guidelines for pregnancy screening prior to diagnostic nuclear medicine procedures.
+Implementation of the guidelines into clinical practice will provide advice and a consistent approach for questioning patients which will assist nuclear medicine personnel to confidently and accurately determine pregnancy status and reduce the possibility of inadvertent fetal irradiation.